MrInterBugs/watchCat/README.md

 # watch cat

+*This project is originally created by [Salero](https://github.com/Salero-tech).
+Forked and maintained with updates.*

 Tired of checking if your docker containers are up to date manually?
 Watch cat checks all specified containers periodically for updates from the registry and notifies you.